-If you love shrimp and you love soup with a sour note to it, then you would love the flavors of this delicious Filipino sour soup recipe.
+If you love shrimp and soup with a sour note, then you will love the flavors of this delicious Filipino sour soup recipe.
 This shrimp sinigang with tamarind recipe is a great weeknight treat that takes only 20 minutes to cook.
-Oh, and let's not forget sinigang soup is also a one-pot meal, making clean-up a breeze!
+Let's not forget that sinigang soup is also a one-pot meal, making clean-up a breeze!

 Jump to:

-- Fish Sauce: can be found in the Asian aisle at your local grocery store or you can buy it online.
-I use a brand called Red Boat - it is 100 percent pure, first-press, "extra virgin" Vietnamese fish sauce.
-It's made from only two ingredients, the freshest black anchovy, and sea salt.
+- Chili Pepper and Fish Sauce: These are optional for added flavor.
+Fish sauce can be found in the Asian aisle at your local grocery store, or you can buy it online.
+I use Red Boat, 100 percent pure, first-press, "extra virgin" Vietnamese fish sauce.
+It's made from only two ingredients: the freshest black anchovy and sea salt.
 It's naturally Gluten-Free.
-Be sure to read the label as some may contain wheat and MSG.
+Read the label, as some may contain wheat and MSG.

 What is Taro Root and How Does It Taste Like